ItztrippleA/ItztrippleA/README.md

 - I have been doing software engineering professionally for about 3 years+ now 🚀

+- Whats cool about me 🤔: I enjoy learning and basketball🤗

 - 📫 How to reach me **abdullahiadam.aa@gmail.com**

 - My goal for this year is to contribute more to **OpenSource Projects**

+- ⚡ Parts of the Great Wall of China were made with sticky rice.(not so great huh.. 😄)

 ## 👨‍💻 Languages and Tools